StefanNieuwenhuis/assignment/README.md

 Bol.com Assignment carried out by Stefan Nieuwenhuis <stefannhs@gmail.com>

 ## Prerequisites
-> This project requires webpack-dev-server to be installed globally and has dependencies that require both Node 6.9.0 or higher and NPM 3 or higher.
+> This project has dependencies that require both Node 6.9.0 or higher and NPM 3 or higher and requires webpack-dev-server to be installed globally.

+Get Node and NPM [here](https://nodejs.org/en/).

 To install webpack-dev-server globally:
 ```bash
     $ npm install -g webpack-dev-server
 ```

-Get Node and NPM [here](https://nodejs.org/en/).

 ## Table of contents
 * [Installation](#installation)